-I chose to decorate the cake with these items because I had them on hand, but you can use your favorite chocolate candies, or whatever you have in your pantry.
+I chose to decorate the cake with these items because I had them on hand.
+You can use your favorite chocolate candies, or whatever you have in your pantry though!

 This banana cake recipe is so delicious and soft, and paired with the Nutella buttercream, it’s out of this world!
-This banana layer cake recipe would also be delicious with my cream cheese frosting recipe.
+It would also be delicious with my cream cheese frosting recipe.

 I have a few notes of caution, to help ensure your banana cake layers are as fluffy and delicious as can be!
 These include: